 The main aim of SEO is to attract visitors with the right search intent, provide them with what they are looking for and convert them into paying customers.
 SEO should function as a strategy to get more customers and increase the overall revenue for your startup.

 Stop getting excited about the traffic volume and focus on conversion.

 SEO is not a one-time thing.
 It’s an ongoing process.
 The lack of knowledge of SEO among startups often leads to a set-it and forge-it mentality.
 It doesn’t work that way.

-With the constant update with Google algorithms, the playing fields changes and requires consistent SEO efforts.
+With the constant update of Google algorithms, the playing field changes and requires consistent SEO efforts.
 Your goal is to improve your SEO efforts over time.
 The moment you stop, you’ll get left behind.

 SEO works.
 And will work for years to come.

-SEO requires time and effective strategies to work.
+SEO for startups in Malaysia requires time and effective strategies to work.
 Startups don’t have the patience to wait for results.
 They’re focused on getting instant results and sales.
 We don’t blame them as they want to scale their startup and secure funding to grow their business.
-However, SEO is an essential part of sustainable business.
+However, SEO is an essential part of a sustainable business.

-The time and efforts invested in SEO often pays off when you start generating high quality leads from search engines.
+The time and efforts invested in SEO often pay off when you start generating high-quality leads from search engines.
 SEO is not complicated when you have achievable SEO business goals, strategic plans, and systems in place.
 Just follow the system and track the results.
 If something is not working, find other strategies and test till you find the one that works best for your startup.

 You don’t have to focus on SEO alone.
-Getting exposure on other digital marketing channels should on the list of your startup’s priorities.
+Getting exposure to other digital marketing channels should be on the list of your startup’s priorities.
 Just follow the best SEO practices we’ve listed in this guide and you’ll be moving in the right direction.

 Start to focus on small wins and move from there.